-Improving focus: New software in police vehicles is expected to limit distracted driving
+New software in Farmington police vehicles aims to reduce distracted driving

 FARMINGTON — The Farmington Police Department has implemented new software in squad car computers to limit distracted driving by patrolmen.